Galloping Hogan

 He went to France, where he became a general.
-In 1706 he was forced to leave France because of killing a fellow officer in a duel in Flanders, and fled to Portugal, where he continued his military career.
+In 1706 he was forced to leave France as he reputedly killed a fellow officer in a duel in Flanders.
+He fled to Portugal, where he continued his military career.
 Years later he ended his career as a senior officer in the Portuguese army.

 In May 1712 he contributed to the victory of the Portuguese Army against the Spanish at the battle of Campo Maior, Portugal.
-He remained in Portugal until his death, and reared a distinguished family whose descendants still live in Portugal.
+He remained in Portugal until his death, and reared a family whose descendants still live in Portugal.